mauliknariya/mauliknariya.github.io/_pages/cv.md

 ======
 * B.S. in Physics, St. Xavier's College, 2007
 * M.S. in Physics, University of Pune, 2010
-* Ph.D. in Physics, University of Kanasas, 2018
+* Ph.D. in Physics, University of Kansas, 2018

 Work experience
 ======